dsobral/ADER17S/README.md

 		What are functional annotations, what types exist, and where to get them

 #### 	LO 9.2 - Understand the concept of functional enrichment analysis, and the statistics involved
-		Question: when and why do we need multiple test corrections?
+		When and why do we need multiple test corrections?

 #### 	LO 9.3 - Interpreting the results of functional enrichment analysis
 		Using functional enrichment analysis with your lists of genes